mjmanley/PredictiveModeling/pm_custom_models.md

         *  [Developing scikit-learn models with Python](https://apsportal.ibm.com/analytics/notebooks/5215a61a-16d7-4fa2-b060-e3e243ceebe3/view?access_token=70f48c95c5571a614ce97484d3f168b1d9b6aeebce015187d3d77ce6038f025e)
    * **add models** and start developing your own models using model wizard.

+#### Using local environment

+You can also use environment of your choice to develop model and later publish, deploy and score using Watson Machine Learning  [common API client library]() available on pypi.
+For more information about client library please refer to this sample [notebook](https://dataplatform.ibm.com/analytics/notebooks/1fed143e-1877-42bd-b927-7d366e73745b/view?access_token=4b39718f9e1f1de55e6e67e8dcbb5f0cac848f390d73478d0dea9c1a8af24550&cm_mc_uid=30670837705115063231884&cm_mc_sid_50200000=1509364125) and [documentation](pm_service_client_library.html).

+**Note:** Please note that common API client library is in ***beta*** stage now.

 ### Deployment and scoring of the custom model

 See the following sections for instructions regarding deploying